Public & Community

 The AHRI Somkhele Community Advisory Board (CAB) is a vital component of this, and acts as a ‘bridge’ to our research communities.

-The CAB partners with AHRI’s Community Engagement Unit to address our research community on our studies.
+The CAB partners with AHRI’s Public Engagement Department to address our research community on our studies.
 It has an ongoing, open dialogue with the community, allowing people to express any questions or concerns regarding the Institute’s research.
 The CAB contributes to the ethical and scientific quality, relevance and acceptability of proposed research in several ways, including:

 - Educating the research teams on cultural, traditional, community norms and protocol that may impact on research – for example community entry, recruitment, informed consent and other processes.